 • Any medicines you need in a small, zip-lock bag.

-Small LED Headlamp with new batteries.
+Small LED Headlamp (preferably with red light option for night activities) with new batteries.

 Wool or synthetic hat for warmth.